Beggars Banquet: Reissues

 In August 2002, ABKCO Records reissued Beggars Banquet as a newly remastered LP and SACD/CD hybrid disk.
 This release corrected a flaw in the original album by restoring each song to its proper, slightly faster speed.
 Due to an error in the mastering, Beggars Banquet was heard for over thirty years at a slower speed than it was recorded.
 This had the effect of altering not only the tempo of each song, but the song's key as well.
 These differences were subtle but important, and the remastered version is about 30 seconds shorter than the original release.

-Also in 2002 the Russian label CD-Maximum unofficially released the limited edition Beggars Banquet + 7 Bonus, which was also bootleged on a German counterfeit-DECCA label as Beggars Banquet (the Mono Beggars).
+Also in 2002 the Russian label CD-Maximum unofficially released the limited edition Beggars Banquet + 7 Bonus, which was also bootlegged on a German counterfeit-DECCA label as Beggars Banquet (the Mono Beggars).

 It was released once again in 2010 by Universal Music Enterprises in a Japanese-only SHM-SACDversion and on 24 November 2010 ABKCO Records released a SHM-CD version.

 On 28 May 2013 ABKCO Records reissued the LP on vinyl.

 In 2018, the album was reissued for its 50th anniversary.

+Record Store Day Edition appeared on the British market on Saturday, 22 April 2023.